The Untold Story Of LADI KWALI, Nigeria’s Most Famous Potter And The Woman On N20 Naira Note

 -She had workshops, demonstrations and exhibitions all over the globe: American cities: Dallas, Los Angeles and Chicago, Italy, Geneva (Switzerland), Canada, Germany, London (United Kingdom) and others.
 She was more of an artist and designer than a technician.

 -Later on, the Abuja Pottery Center was renamed Ladi Kwali Pottery Center in her honour after her death in the 1984 and same goes for the Ladi Kwali Way in Maitama, Abuja which bears her name today.
 She is also, as you know, featured on the reverse of the N20 note.

--Although she never went to school, could neither read nor write, she was honoured with a doctorate degree by the Ahmadu Bello University in Zaria, Kaduna State in 1977.
+-Although she never went to school, could neither read nor write, she was honoured with a doctorate degree by the Ahmadu Bello University in Zaria, Kaduna State and head of state Yakubu Gowon was present at the event.
 She was actually a part-time lecturer and demonstrator at the university.
 One of her students is Professor Abbas Ahuwan, now a ceramist and lecturer at ABU.
 He would later introduce the ‘udu’ drum to his American student, Frank Giorgini.
 Today, the udu drum has now been adopted in the United States as percussion instrument.